 France and the US have a long-standing and productive trading relationship that spans decades.
 But when it comes time for many small businesses to send money to France, however, they find it challenging.
-As a member of the European Union, France is governed by EU legislation that can make money transfers from the US more complex.
+As a member of the European Union, France is governed by EU legislation that can make wire transfers from the US more complex.

-Trade Between the US and France
+Trade between the US and France

 France is America’s 11th-largest trade partner.
 In 2016 alone, France exports to the US totaled $30.9 million worth of goods to the US — up from $30.1 million in 2015 — and imported $46.8 million worth of products and services from the US.
 In 2012, 5.6% of France’s exports went to the US.